Nubro24/KSP_Starship-kOS-Interface/README.md

 >
 > ### By the editor:
 > This work has mostly been done by Janus in the original script.
 My Edits mainly focus on bringing functionallity back, while not rewriting the script.
-> Some fixes could be achieved by changing the value of some variables.